MiloHub/ServletStatistics/README.md

 #########
 Project intented for to

-Make 100 HTTP GET requests to http://en.wikipedia.org/wiki/Main_Page and print
+Make 100 HTTP GET requests and print

 the following statistics for the response time to stdout: